Elders are called and chosen to lead a local body of believers. Our elders protect and lead Warsaw Community Church by:

 Hero: Abraham Lincoln – “someone who obviously had shortcomings and wasn’t inspirational along the way, but was committed to purpose and stood strong for what was right, in spite of the opposition, what was popular, or what was easy”

 What You May Not Know: Won a U-93 dance contest back when they would show up at high school dances (“during my funky music phase!”)

 Dennis has attended WCC since its beginning, drawn to it by the people, relationships, and evidence of the Holy Spirit.
-He has his degree in Business and Economics from Manchester College, and has worked at Zimmer since 2000.
+He has his degree in Business and Economics from Manchester College, and works at Zimmer Biomet.
 Outside of serving at WCC, he also volunteers for various civic activities.

 As someone with the gift of discernment and a background in finances and investments, Dennis recognizes the elders’ responsibility to ensure that church resources are used in a way that is honoring to God.
 Dennis has been an elder since 1999.
 He and his wife Kris have two sons: Evan and Ryan.